FAQ about Taiga Tiger cattery

 We neuter all our kittens sold without breeding rights at 14 weeks of age.

-Traditionally, cats are neutered starting at the age of 6 months.
-However, there is no reason for any health concern if kittens are fixed between 2 and 4 months.
-Early neutering is convenient for both an owner and a breeder.
-The former does not need to worry about the surgery, while the latter ensures that his/her kittens cannot be used in backyard breeding.
+Traditionally, cats are neutered starting at 6 months of age.
+However, there are no health concerns associated with spaying or neutering kittens between 2 and 4 months old.
+Early neutering is beneficial for both the owner and the breeder; owners do not have to worry about potential surgery later on, while breeders can ensure that their kittens are not used for backyard breeding.

 https://fve.org/publications/early-neutering-of-kittens/